DoctorPingu/hash-set/README.md

 - Supports integer keys only.
 - Duplicates are ignored upon insertion.
 - Performance may vary with different load factors and key distributions.

-## Author Acknowledgement

-Developed by Mohammed Al-Khudhair as part of Computer Science coursework at the University of Technology Sydney (UTS).